- Intrapreneurs are motivated and proactively work to find solutions to problems.

-Intrapreneurs have the same spirit and drive that entrepreneurs have, but instead put it to use for their employer by looking for problems to solve and new markets to enter, and using their own initiative to create the solution and run with it.
-The major difference between the two is that the organization is the one who wins or loses, depending on the individual's success, while the individual gets the experience of entrepreneurship without personal risk.
+Intrapreneurs have the same spirit and drive that entrepreneurs have, but instead of starting their own company, they put it to use for their employer by looking for problems to solve and new markets to enter, and using their own initiative to create the solution and run with it.
+The major difference between the two is that the organization is the one who wins or loses, depending on the individual's success, while the individual gets the experience of entrepreneurship without taking on personal risk.

 A company culture that promotes internal entrepreneurial thinking starts with a leader who exemplifies it.
 Shawe offered four tips for fostering intrapreneurship in your workplace.

 Reward proactive behavior.
-Leaders and managers shouldn't be controlling every detail of what their employees do.
-Instead, they should be more "hands-off" and reward individuals who take charge and find ways to improve sales, efficiency, etc., on their own.
+Leaders and managers shouldn't control every detail of what their employees do.
+Instead, they should be more hands-off and reward individuals who take charge and find ways to improve sales, efficiency or the product on their own.

 Fix problems as they arise.
-When an issue occurs in a startup setting, entrepreneurs must take responsibility and address it right away.
-If they don't, the problem could escalate and cause the business to fail.
+When an issue occurs in a startup setting, entrepreneurs must take responsibility and address the problem right away.
+If they don't, it could escalate and cause the business to fail.
 Instill this sense of urgency in your employees, and teach them to fix all problems, large or small, as they arise.